Editorial Policy

 Source policy

-Every major Steam Hardware Review claim should be tied to a visible source type: official, reporting, community, or analysis.
+Every major Steam Hardware Hub claim should be tied to a visible source type: official, reporting, community, or analysis.

 - Official: Valve and Steam announcements, product pages, Steamworks posts, and official documentation.